 A few days later I saw her coming from a distance and prepared myself.
 I stumbled out an awkward hello and started a brief and polite conversation.
 Her name was Debbie; her late mother had owned a unit in my condo complex, and she was preparing to rent it out.
 She had been walking from her nearby home to the condo when I had seen her.
 She told me her last name, and later I tried to look it up so I could call her.
 Her name was not listed.

 After that I didn’t see her for weeks.
-I walked even more than normal hoping to meet Debbie again, but no luck.
+I walked even more than normal, concentrating on areas where I saw her in the past hoping to meet Debbie again, but no luck.
 Weeks went by.

 Then Debbie saw me in the supermarket and said hello.
 I did not immediately recognize her without the sunglasses she always wore outdoors.
 I wrote her phone number on the brown paper bag holding the whole wheat French bread I was going to use to make Will’s favorite brie, lettuce and tomato with honey mustard sandwich.